 Location: Kakheti, Georgia

-The feasibility study of the Succow Foundation and the Georgian NGO NACRES, in cooperation with the Georgian Ministry for Environment and Natural Resources, has identified numerous positive preconditions for establishing a biosphere reserve in Kakheti.
-Some UNESCO criteria are already fulfilled.
-Together with stakeholders and decision makers at regional and national level several scenarios for such a biosphere reserve were drafted and discussed.
-The scenario covering the complex system of migratory pasture areas in Tusheti and Vashlovani including a connecting corridor was identified as the long-term objective for the biosphere reserve.
-Like this it could most effectively support the traditional land use of mobile sheep husbandry (transhumance) in Kakheti and help solve various problems connected to it.
+The feasibility study by the Succow Foundation and the Georgian NGO NACRES, in cooperation with the Georgian Ministry of Environment and Natural Resources, identified numerous favourable conditions for the establishment of a biosphere reserve in Kakheti.
+Some UNESCO criteria have already been met.
+Together with stakeholders and decision-makers at regional and national level, several scenarios for such a biosphere reserve have been drafted and discussed - including one that includes the complex system of migrating pastures in Tusheti and Vashlovani, including a connecting corridor.
+In this way, the biosphere reserve could effectively support the traditional land use of mobile sheep farming in Kakheti and contribute to solving a number of related problems.